openhwgroup/programs/program/Project Descriptions and Plans/CVA6/CVA6 plan approved 2022.md

 ## Description of initial code contribution, if required

 Contributions before or off the project:
-- ARIANE (CV64A6), ETH Zürich and University of Bologna
+- ARIANE (CV64A6) and debug, ETH Zürich and University of Bologna
-- CV32A6 pipeline, INVIA
+- CV32A6 bare mode, INVIA
 - `FENCE.T`, Hensoldt Cyber/ETH Zürich
 - CV64A6 Hypervisor extension, University of Minho
+- ASIC PPA assessment, INVIA
+- FPGA PPA assessment, TRT

 ## Repository Structure